TomGarden/Translate/About/CV_desktop_details_2023-07-07_en.md

 - On the time , I learned my base skills , the base skill is Stay learning .

 **The second job** , from 2017~2018 , One year , I work for `Testin Information Technology Company` .
-- On the job , my compay focus on test application for other company .
-Include backend and frontend .
+- On the job , my company focus on test application for other company .
+Include backend, frontend and mobile app .
 - Our team focus on security test and research .
 - I focus on Android Security research . on the work:
    - I learn and understand the most of existing android vulnerability .